- more details, more questions (2)

 much smaller screw-like tubes.
 Since there are 8 of them diving into the half space

 behind the picture plane, one can assume that about the same number,

-not seen here, had come towards the observer before a crack in the
+not seen here, had come towards the observer before fracture of the

 Fig.6 (left): Big tube with wall